Bananonz/asecam-h44-password-recovery/readme.md

 ---

-## How to Recover Your Own Camera Password
+## How to recover your own camera password

 > **Only do this on devices you own.** Accessing devices you do not own is illegal in most countries.